isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 ###   @1=332746460 /* LONGINT meta=0 nullable=0 is_null=0 */
 ```

-This example from a RBR binlog shows the replication context.
+This example from an RBR binlog shows the replication context.
 Note the table map, which translates a table name into an internal table_id, followed by the binlog checksum and log positions.
-Below that, the actual binlog statement, and the pseudo SQL it translates to.
+Below that, the actual row change is decoded into a `BINLOG` statement, and the pseudo SQL it translates to.

-The MySQL primary and its replicas have identical metadata, some while some metadata is part of replication (column numbers and data types), other metadata is not part of replication (for example, the column names).
+The MySQL primary and its replicas have identical metadata.
+While some metadata is part of replication, such as column numbers and data types, other metadata is not part of replication, for example, the column names.

 Note that even with `binlog_format=row` configured, some statements are still being replicated as statements -- notably, all statements that do not change rows are replicated as statements.
 That is for example all DDL: you will see `CREATE`, `DROP` and `ALTER` statements.

-# How much row is in a RBR binlog?
+# How much row is in an RBR binlog?

-Originally, the rows in a RBR binlog were full images of the row, once before the change and once after the change.
+Originally, the rows in an RBR binlog were full images of the row, once before the change and once after the change.
 This can be a lot of data in a table that has `TEXT`, `BLOB` or `JSON` columns.

 The pathological case is a table with a primary key, a counter and a large `TEXT` column, incrementing the counter.